 Personal strengths are positive personality traits like kindness, curiosity, creativity, resiliency, thoughtfulness, and empathy.
 Personal strengths usually come naturally.

 Enhancing strengths: personal strengths mostly come from inward, but you can enhance these strengths by acting as a positive role model.
-If you want to encourage passion, effort, problem-solving, and a good conscious in your child, lead by example.
+If you want to encourage passion, effort, problem-solving, and a good conscience in your child, lead by example.

-Social strengths are all about how your child interacts with others.
+Social and behavioural strengths are all about how your child interacts with others.
 Examples of social strengths include being a good listener, a good friend, being truthful, following rules, resisting peer pressure, respecting personal space, and comforting others.

 Enhancing strengths: social strengths can be enhanced by emphasizing the importance of honest and open communication.
 Take these strong social skills and use them to help others, like by embracing a new student at school or helping a younger student with reading practice.

 Children with language strengths are great communicators, both talking and listening.
 They are often captivating speakers, attentive listeners, humourous, and expressive.
-They have strong vocabulary and can communicate their thoughts with clarity and structure.
+They have a strong vocabulary and can communicate their thoughts with clarity and structure.

 Enhancing strengths: Encourage your child to sign up for a role in a school play, joining a choir, or even writing a play or song on their own.